aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 ### Adjusting in-memory cache

-By default, we cache configuration retrieved from the store for 5 seconds for performance and reliability reasons.
+By default, we cache configuration retrieved from the Store for 5 seconds for performance and reliability reasons.

 You can override `cache_seconds` parameter when instantiating the store.